Neighborhood Feature Pooling for Remote Sensing Image Classification: Method

 As illustrated in \cref{fig:architecture}, NFP is inserted after the final backbone stage and before the pooling/classification head.
 This configuration is used for all main results, while alternative placements (early-stage or multi-stage integration) are explored in \cref{subsec:layer-replacement}.
 Given backbone feature maps \(X \in \mathbb{R}^{B \times C \times H \times W}\), NFP constructs local neighborhoods of radius \(r\), corresponding to a kernel size \(k = 2r+1\) and \(N_r = k^2 - 1\) neighbors.
 Two depthwise (channel-wise) convolutions with fixed, sparse \(k \times k\) kernels are applied: one selects the center feature, while the other gathers the \(N_r\) neighbors.
 For distance-based variants, the kernel assigns \(+1\) to the center and \(-1\) to the neighbor.
 These operations produce an affinity stack \( S \in \mathbb{R}^{B \times N_r \times H' \times W'} \), where \( H' = H - (k-1) \) and \( W' = W - (k-1) \).

 The affinity stack is spatially averaged and projected to a vector in \( \mathbb{R}^{C'} \) with \( C' = C \).
 A \(1 \times 1\) convolution is applied only if \( C' \ne C \).
 The resulting vector is fused with the backbone’s GAP representation via element-wise multiplication.
 Because both streams are pooled to vectors, the difference between \( (H, W) \) and \( (H', W') \) does not affect the fusion.
-This design preserves pretrained backbone weights and introduces only a lightweight projection layer as additional learnable overhead, making NFP broadly applicable across architectures such as ResNet, MobileNetV3, and ViT-Tiny, as detailed in \cref{sec:experiment}.
+This design preserves pretrained backbone weights and introduces only a lightweight projection layer as additional learnable overhead, making NFP broadly applicable across different architectures.